 Injections can be divided into two major groups: those made from a neurotoxin, such as Botox, Dysport and Xeomin, and those that are made from a filler, such as hyaluronic acid.
 The ingredient in Botox and similar fillers keeps certain muscles from moving, so that the wrinkles created by those movements fade.
 Although people often assume that Botox and similar treatments freeze the face, in reality the reduction in movement is a lot more subtle, particularly if the injection is performed by a trained doctor.

-Fillers help reduce lines and wrinkles by filling in specific areas of the face, such as the area around the nasolabial folds.
+Fillers help reduce lines and wrinkles by filling in specific areas of the face, such as the area around the nasolabial folds of laugh lines.
 In some cases, fillers are also used to restore lost volume to the face.
 One filler that does so is Juvederm Voluma.
 It creates fuller cheeks, so that a person looks more youthful.

 Depending on the signs of aging you're experiencing, combining treatments might be the best route to take.
 Your surgeon may recommend having procedures performed at the same time, such as Botox performed at the same time as a facelift or laser skin resurfacing performed along with a dermal filler injection.
 Since everyone ages in a different way, combining treatments allows you to create a solution that specifically fits the needs of your skin.

 In some cases, you might have a facelift at one point, then decide to undergo a laser treatment years later or to receive injections a few years after your facelift to help keep new lines and wrinkles away.
 Your surgeon can provide guidance on whether or not minimally invasive treatments in the years after your facelift will be helpful.